HopHubProject/HopHub/README.md

 - `privacy`: Data privacy policy
 - `imprint`: Imprint
 - `instance-info`: Information about the instance, displayed on the landing page

+## Single event deployment

+If you want to deploy the project with a single event that is always shown on the landing page, you can set the `HOPHUB_SINGLE_EVENT_ID` environment variable to the ID of the event.
+Request to the landing page will then be redirected to the event page of the event with the given ID.

+Note that the creation of events is not possible in this mode.
+The event with the given ID must be created manually through the admin interface or the Rails console.

+## Plausible analytics

+The project features an integration with [Plausible](https://plausible.io/) for privacy-friendly analytics.
+Plausible is a lightweight and open-source web analytics tool that doesn’t use cookies and is fully compliant with GDPR, CCPA and PECR.
+The application scaffold includes the Plausible JavaScript script with the domain and source that are set in the `PLAUSIBLE_DOMAIN` and `PLAUSIBLE_SRC` environment variables.
+If these variables are not set, the Plausible script is not included in the application layout.

 ## Cleanup task